defnotafunction/Intelligent-Surveillance/README.md

     - An email with the recorded video is sent to the Gmail account specified in the environment file.

 - Sound Anomaly Detection:
-    - An unsupervised SVM (`SGDOneClassSVM` from `scikit-learn`) can be trained on current sounds through a microphone to detect anomalies.
+    - An unsupervised SVM (`SGDOneClassSVM` from `scikit-learn`) can be trained on audio data through a microphone to detect anomalies.
-    - The model can be reset and retrained from controller inputs.
+    - The model can be reset and retrained using controller inputs.
     - The trained model is saved and reused between program runs.

 - Email Alerts:
     - Emails are sent only through Gmail using credentials from the environment file.
-    - Alerts include alarm recordings, manual recordings, or generated unknown-face graphs.
+    - Alerts include alarm recordings, manual recordings, or graphs for identifying unknown faces.
+    - If there isn't an internet connection, emails and their contents are stored, and are then reconstructed and sent periodically.

-- Voice Feedback:
+- Voice Feedback and Speech Recognition:
-    - Recognized faces are announced by name.
+    - Known faces are announced by name periodically.
-    - The amount of times an unknown face, visible to the camera, has been captured can be announced through the speaker.
+    - The number of times an unknown face, visible to the camera, has been captured can be announced through the speaker.
+    - `Groq` is used once speech including the wake up call for commands is recognized, and if a known face was recently detected by the camera.
+        - If there isn't an internet connection and thus sending API requests isn't possible, the program uses preset commands if the wake up call is recognized and a known face was recently detected by the camera.

 - Runtime Management:
     - Required data folders and metadata files are created automatically when missing.